What is the current position?

 There are likely to be substantial increases in the cost of engaging contractors from April 2017.
 In addition, these changes create a significant amount of pressure and responsibility on the public body and considerable risk if they get it wrong.

-If you would like to discuss these issues in more detail, please contact Caroline Rai or your usual RSM adviser.
+If you would like to discuss these issues in more detail, please contact your usual RSM adviser.